handsontable/handsontable/customEditor.md

 * pressing <kbd>HOME</kbd>, <kbd>END</kbd> (saved changes)
 * pressing <kbd>PAGE_UP</kbd>, <kbd>PAGE_DOWN</kbd> (saved changes)

-If any of those events is triggered, `EditManager` calls editor's `finishEditing()` method, which should try to save changes (unless <kbd>ESC</kbd> key has been pressed) and close the editor.
+If any of those events is triggered, `EditorManager` calls editor's `finishEditing()` method, which should try to save changes
+(unless <kbd>ESC</kbd> key has been pressed) and close the editor.

 ### Overriding EditorManager default behaviour
 You may want to change the default events that causes editor to open or close.
 For example, your editor might use
 <kbd>ARROW_UP</kbd> and <kbd>ARROW_DOWN</kbd> events to perform some actions (for example increasing or decreasing cell value)
-and you don't want `EditManager` to close the editor when user press those keys.
-That's why `EditManager` runs `beforeKeyDown` hook before processing user events.
-If you register a listener for `beforeKeyDown`, that call `stopImmediatePropagation()` on `event` object `EditManager` won perform its default action.
+and you don't want `EditorManager` to close the editor when user press those keys.
+That's why `EditorManager` runs `beforeKeyDown` hook before processing user events.
+If you register a listener for `beforeKeyDown`, that call `stopImmediatePropagation()` on `event` object `EditorManager` won perform its default action.
 More on overriding `EditorManager`'s behaviour in section "SelectEditor - creating editor from scratch".

-You should now have a better understanding on how `EditManager` works.
+You should now have a better understanding on how `EditorManager` works.
 Let's go a bit deeper and see what methods every editor class must implement and what those methods do.

 ## BaseEditor